 Sacramento’s initiative to improve roadway safety throughout the city is a step in the right direction, but there are still many people who have been injured or lost a loved one during a severe auto accident.

-Those who have suffered pain and loss because of a negligent driver can contact Arnold Law Firm’s experienced auto accident attorneys for a free legal consultation.
+Those who have suffered pain and loss because of a negligent driver can contact Arnold Law Firm’s experienced personal injury lawyers for a free legal consultation.
 We will review the details of your claim to determine if you are entitled to legal action and compensation.

 Our attorneys work only on a contingency fee basis, which means you will never be charged upfront for our services.
 We only require payment if we recover damages for your claim.